Indoor Cycling Track and Track Rules

 The 250-Metre Oval: Dimensions and Features

-The UCI standard for international competitions is based on a UCI Track Length of exactly 250 metres per lap.
+The UCI standard for international competitions is based on a track length of exactly 250 metres per lap.
 This length has proven itself historically because it makes both sprint and endurance disciplines equally demanding.
 Shorter tracks (e.g. 200 m) exist at regional venues but are not permitted for World Championships and the Olympics.

 Key Data of the UCI Track